dreamgrove/dreamgrove/content/balance/Compendium.md

 	- https://www.wowhead.com/item=208189/verdant-conduit performs slightly worse in single target, but performs much better on aoe.
 	- As these are reagent embellishments, you can craft two copies or mix one of each.

+<br>Some things to keep in mind:
-The single target DPS difference between https://www.wowhead.com/item=193452/toxic-thorn-footwraps and https://www.wowhead.com/item=204710/shadowflame-tempered-armor-patch / https://www.wowhead.com/item=208189/verdant-conduit is negligible and will just come down to your stats.
+- The single target DPS difference between https://www.wowhead.com/item=193452/toxic-thorn-footwraps and https://www.wowhead.com/item=204710/shadowflame-tempered-armor-patch / https://www.wowhead.com/item=208189/verdant-conduit is negligible and will just come down to your stats.
+- https://www.wowhead.com/item=208189/verdant-conduit is significantly better than https://www.wowhead.com/item=193452/toxic-thorn-footwraps and https://www.wowhead.com/item=204710/shadowflame-tempered-armor-patch in multi target DPS.
+- https://www.wowhead.com/item=193452/toxic-thorn-footwraps and https://www.wowhead.com/item=204710/shadowflame-tempered-armor-patch have minor downsides.

-The boots have predefined stats while Shadowflame / Verdant can be applied to any leather item where you can choose the stats freely.
+- https://www.wowhead.com/item=193452/toxic-thorn-footwraps have predefined stats and is a locked item while https://www.wowhead.com/item=204710/shadowflame-tempered-armor-patch / https://www.wowhead.com/item=208189/verdant-conduit can be crafted and recrafted to any leather item where you can choose the stats freely.

-What slot and which method you should use will come down to how much gear you have gotten and in what slots, sim it.
+- What slot and which method you should use will come down to how much gear you have gotten and in what slots, sim it.

-Bracers and Belt are often used as they both can be socketed and have a lower stat budget which will be good later on when your other pieces can be upgraded to 489 itemlevel.
+- Bracers and Belt are often used as they both can be socketed and have a lower stat budget which will be good later on when your other pieces can be upgraded to 489 itemlevel.

-<br>Later on you can consider crafting [Elemental Lariat](https://www.wowhead.com/item=193001/elemental-lariat) as it can be better depending on your sim, but it does require you to have a lot of gems.
+-Later on you can consider crafting https://www.wowhead.com/item=193001/elemental-lariat as it can be better depending on your sim, but it does require you to have a lot of gems.

 <br><div id="trinkets">